billmoyers/billmoyers.github.io/quang-nam-accent.md

 categories: language vietnamese quang-nam
 ---

 This page will collect information found about the Vietnamese Quảng Nam accent.
+Most of the information I have found is in Vietnamese.
+I am not a native speaker of Vietnamese but am attempting to collect/translate this information in English.

+Some information I have not found in a specific source, so there is no citation.

 ## Tones